DigitalPublishingToolkit/TOD47-Virtue/md/01Colophon.md

 **Economics of Virtue – The ethics of AI**

-Editor: Thao Phan
+Editors: Thao Phan, Jake Goldfein, Declan Kuch and Monique Mann

-Copy editor:
+Copy Editor:

-Cover Design:
+Cover Design: Katja van Stiphout

 Design and EPUB development: Jasmin Leech

-Printing and binding: Tuijtel

 Published by the Institute of Network Cultures, Amsterdam 2022